Wes1262/RetroNews/readme.md

 <!--------------------------------------------------------------------------------------------------------------------->

 ### :mag: 1.
-Check for duplicates
+Check for duplicates and evaluate whether to archive

-First of all, perform a search for the page(s) that you want to archive in this _GitHub_ repository, as the page(s) might have been archived already!
+First of all, perform a search for the page(s) that you want to archive in this _GitHub_ repository, as the page(s) might have been archived already.
+Then, carefully evaluate whether archiving such files is actually necessary.
+For example you probably should not archive a _Youtube_ video, as _Google_ uses highly redundant, distributed systems and multiple layers of backup to prevent data loss from hardware failures.
+But you _might_ want to archive a video hosted on a very old computer hardware site that is falling apart.
+However, sometimes even very healthy-looking sites disappear all of a sudden from the Interwebs.
+Therefore, use your best judgement.
+Don't archive tools or pages people is clearly still making money off from.
+Archive info that is hard to find and has no redundancy.
+Alternatively

 <!--------------------------------------------------------------------------------------------------------------------->